openshwprojects/OpenBK7231T_App/README.md

 # Support project

-If you want to support the project, please donate at: https://www.paypal.com/paypalme/openshwprojects
+Love the project?
+Please consider supporting it with a donation: https://www.paypal.com/paypalme/openshwprojects

 Special thanks to all open-source contributors whose work has served as a valuable reference and inspiration for the development of this project.